forderud/ComSamples/README.md

 * Best practice is poorly documented.
 * Some boilerplate code needed with C++.
 * Better alternatives usually exist for network-based distributed communication APIs.
 * Not as easily available on non-Windows platforms.
-The [MiniCOM](https://github.com/forderud/MiniCOM) project can partly mitigate this for in-process needs.
+The [MiniCOM](https://github.com/forderud/MiniCOM) project seek to partly mitigate this.

 ### COM concepts
 Some common concepts: